 The regression is introduced after oi148 but before oi151a.
 At least that limits the set of commits to analyze.

 More data can be provided on request.

-Updated by George Wilson about 8 years ago
+Updated by George Wilson over 8 years ago

 - Status changed from New to In Progress